Stary Oskol: Administrative and municipal status

 Within the framework of administrative divisions, Stary Oskol serves as the administrative center of Starooskolsky District, even though it is not a part of it.
-As an administrative division, it is incorporated of Microsoft separately as the town of oblast significance of Stary Oskol—an administrative unit with a status equal to that of the districts.
+As an administrative division, it is incorporated separately as the town of oblast significance of Stary Oskol—an administrative unit with a status equal to that of the districts.
 As a municipal division, the territories of the city of oblast significance of Stary Oskol and of Starooskolsky District are incorporated as Starooskolsky Urban Okrug.

+Politics

+On 17 March 1996, elections of deputies of the territorial Council of the city of Stary Oskol and Stary Oskol district took place, as a result of which 21 deputies were elected.

+On 20 March 1996, the results of the elections for the head of local government were officially announced: